Metalhead (Black Mirror): Plot

 In a desolate landscape, Bella (Maxine Peake), Anthony (Clint Dyer), and Clarke (Jake Davies) drive to a warehouse searching for something to help ease the pain of Jack, who is dying.
 While Clarke hot-wires a van, Bella and Anthony break into the warehouse.
 They find the box they are looking for, but behind it is a four-legged robotic guard—a "dog".
 The dog sprays Bella and Anthony with shrapnel that contains trackers, then climbs down and shoots Anthony dead.
 Bella flees without the box to her car, with Clarke following in the van.
 The dog jumps into the van, kills Clarke and pursues Bella.
-It eventually enters her car, but she sends the car off a cliff and escapes.
+It eventually enters her car, but the car teeters off a cliff when she escapes.

 Bella uses pliers to extract the tracker embedded in her leg.
 Over her walkie-talkie, she asks someone to pass a message to her loved ones in case she is killed.
 Bella is chased by the dog into a forest, climbing a nearby tree.
 The dog's forelimb was damaged in the car wreck, so it cannot climb the tree, and instead powers down and waits.
 Bella drains it of power by repeatedly throwing sweets at it, causing it to power up and down.
 When the dog no longer responds, Bella climbs down.
 She finds a compound and breaks in.

 Bella takes car keys and a shotgun from two rotting corpses in the bedroom.
 When the sun rises, the dog recharges and gains access to the compound.
 As the dog approaches, Bella leaps out and throws paint over its visual sensor, then throws the paint can to the corner of the room to distract it and hurries to the car.
 However, the car will not start, so she turns on the radio and hides.
 As the dog investigates the noise, Bella shoots it.
 The dog stabs her in the leg; she shoots it again and it falls to the ground.
 The dog releases an air-burst shell, showering Bella with tracker-embedded shrapnel.

 In the bathroom mirror, Bella sees many trackers in her face.
 She lifts a knife, but notices a tracker in her jugular vein.
 Bella speaks into her walkie-talkie, unsure if she can be heard, saying goodbye to her loved ones.
 As she puts the knife to her throat, the camera pans out over the landscape, showing dogs approaching and investigating.
 In the warehouse, the box's contents—dozens of teddy bears—have spilled onto the floor.